aurielfournier/CV/PDF_CV.md

 **ATV Rider Certification** ATV Safety Institute (6/2012)

 ## Teaching Experience

+**Instructor** American Ornithologists Union Conference
+_'Taking R to the Next Level' Workshop_
+Taught a day long workshop on programming, graphing and data management in R

+**Instructor** University of Arkansas
+_Graphing with ggplot2 workshop_
+Taught an hour long workshop on graphing in R

+**Instructor** University of Arkansas
+_Social Media for Outreach and Professional Development Workshop_
+Taught an hour long workshop on using Twitter and other social media for outreach and professional development

+\newpage

 **Teaching Assistant** University of Arkansas
 Wetlands Ecology and Management
 Spring Semester 2015